giganttheo/giganttheo.github.io/_posts/2022-06-14-prompts_latent_space.md

 *Illustration: Diagram of T5's text-to-text framework.
 Every task considered uses text as input to the model, which is trained to generate some target text.
 This allows to use the same model, loss function, and hyperparameters across a diverse set of tasks including translation (green), linguistic acceptability (red), sentence similarity (yellow), and document summarization (blue).*

 The idea behind finding a good prompt is to find templates that are specific and trigger the outputs we want for a model.
-For instance for [T5](https://arxiv.org/abs/1910.10683), the template `"translate English to German: {text}"` let the model knows that we want it to translate the following text to German.
+For instance for [T5](https://arxiv.org/abs/1910.10683), the template `"translate English to German: {text}"` lets the model know that we want it to translate the following text to German.
 In the case of T5 it was engineered this way in the training dataset.
 But in most case, it might just come from specific phrasing that were not intentionnaly put in the dataset.

 For example you can trigger a model trained on reddit (such as GPT-2) to do summarization by prompting `"{text} TL;DR"`.
 This time, this specific phrasing was just found to appear a lot in the training data.
 In Reddit posts, the keyword "*TL;DR*" (Too Long; Didn't Read) is usually followed with a short bullet points summary of the text before.
-Via training on this data, a language model reproduces this behaviour.
+After training on this data, a language model reproduces this behaviour.

 ---